Social Enterprise, Exits, and Liquidity Events

 If you have experience with either traditional exit plans and liquidity events or their alternatives, we’d love to hear your stories in the comments section below.

-Elizabeth Ü is Manager of Strategic Development at RSF Social Finance.
+Elizabeth manages strategic development at RSF Social Finance.